5 wrong ways to comfort hurting people

-Though it is second-nature to develop a heroic posture when suffering arises, it is neither biblical nor effective to do so.
+Though it seems second-nature to develop a heroic posture when suffering arises, it is neither biblical nor effective.
 Sometimes, silence speaks more powerfully than words, as too many words can dig us into a hole.

 You may object,

-Yeah, but, they are not thinking straight in their pain!
-I need to lovingly exhort them, or at least tell them how the Bible addresses their situation!”
+Yeah, but, they are not thinking straight, because they are in pain!
+I need to lovingly exhort them, or at least tell them how the Bible addresses their situation.”

 But remember, it is not enough to have the right answers.
 There will be opportunities to speak truth into people’s lives, but timing is everything.
 We are not given a fast track without first listening and grieving.
 Listening and grieving take time!

 There is also a wrong time to say the right thing.

 - Proverbs 15:23, 28 “Everyone enjoys a fitting reply; it is wonderful to say the right thing at the right time!…The heart of the godly thinks carefully before speaking”

 - Proverbs 27:14 “A loud and cheerful greeting early in the morning will be taken as a curse!“